anitaposch/learn-bitcoin/manuscript/800-Using-Bitcoin.md

 * Replace-by-fee (RBF): some wallets allow you to set this option to yes before you send a transaction.
 In this case, if the original transaction gets stuck, you can set a higher fee and resend the transaction.

 **An Incoming Transaction Is Stuck**
-* Child pays for parent (CPFP): you can think of it as a parent having insufficient money for their expenses, and then their child pays the difference on the parent’s behalf.
+* Child pays for parent (CPFP): you can think of this as a parent having insufficient money for their expenses, so their child pays the difference on the parent’s behalf.
 CPFP is a technique through which you can bump your slowly confirming incoming transactions by making a new transaction with higher fees (child transaction) using the outputs (funds) from the previous transaction (parent transaction) that is stuck.

 Please look up the documentation of the wallet you are using for detailed instructions.